Anna Davenport Raines

 Anna Mitchell Davenport Raines (April 8, 1853 – January 21, 1915) was an American philanthropist and founding Vice President of the United Daughters of the Confederacy.
 She later served as the organization's Honorary President General and as the Custodian of the Southern Cross of Honor.

 Biography

 Early years

 Raines was born Anna Mitchell Davenport on April 8, 1853, in Isle of Hope, Georgia, near Savannah, to Major Hugh McCall Davenport, a Confederate Army officer, and Martha Anne Elizabeth Stone.
+She was the granddaughter of the master builder and slaveowner Isaiah Davenport.
 As a child during the American Civil War, she brought bandages and food to Confederate hospitals and military camps in Savannah.
 In 1864 Union Army General William Tecumseh Sherman ordered all Confederate officers' families out of Savannah during his March to the Sea, and Raines and her family took refuge in Augusta and, later, Atlanta.
 When Robert E. Lee surrendered, the family was in Macon.
 After her father returned from the war, the family stayed in Savannah and then moved to New York.

 On February 11, 1873, Raines married Lucian Hamilton Raines.
 They had five children: Martha Stone Raines, Richard Mitchell Raines, Lucian Hamilton Raines, Jr., Mary Judson Raines, and Davenport Raines.